 He also served as consultant to multiple companies, including Matichon Group, which owns Khaosod English.
 He said he stepped down from all of these positions five months ago to fully dedicate his time to the nascent Future Forward Party.

 “I was very sad when I had to leave.
-My team just started working on our first AI,” he said.
+My team just started working on our first AI,” he continued.
 “If I had stayed with them, six or seven months later, we’d have succeeded by now.”

 As someone from a “new money” family, Thanathorn doesn’t see himself as part of the traditional elite.
 And the feeling is mutual, he added.